tauri-apps/wry/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Steps To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behavior.
+It **must** uses wry directly instead of just tauri dependency.

 **Expected behavior**
 A clear and concise description of what you expected to happen.